Queer Eye's Fab 5 Performing Friendship Exercises Will Bring You to Tears

 "Antoni is a very true, amazing friend, and he's someone who really shows up for me, like anytime I need him," Jonathan said.
 "He totally just lets me be myself."

-For the first exercise, everyone is paired up and they have to stare into each other's eyes for one minute.
-During this exercise, the pairs find themselves very emotional, with some even shedding tears.
-For the second exercise, each of the paired duos give each other compliments, which brings on even more waterworks!
-The third test has the Fab Five hugging each other for one minute, while the fourth has them doing trust falls!
+For the first exercise, everyone's paired up and they stare into each other's eyes for one minute.
+During this exercise, the pairs found themselves very emotional, with some even shedding tears.
+For the second exercise, each of the paired duos complimented each other, which brought on even more waterworks!
+The third test had the Fab Five hugging each other for one minute, while the fourth had them doing trust falls!

 Watch the video above to see the Fab Five open up about their friendship and perform the series of exercises!